Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: CASE STUDY

 with $g_{\mathrm{Grip},j}(\bullet)$ representing the front tires' grip defined as:

 The proposed governor can be interpreted as matching the front tires' grip of the plant vehicle to the values intended by the DNN, considering the changed vehicle parameters.
-Then, the refined input $u^*$ satisfying (\ref{eq_filter_proposed}) can be obtained by solving the following equation, which is a way to match the longitudinal and lateral normalized forces of each wheel:
+The refined input $u^*$ satisfying (\ref{eq_filter_proposed}) can be obtained by matching the longitudinal and lateral normalized forces of each wheel:

 where $h_\mathrm{Grip}(\bullet)$ is defined as:

 with $F_{y,f}/\mu F_{z,f}$ denoting the normalized lateral tire forces for the front axles, which share identical values for the left and right tires by the brush tire model.
 Similar to the cart-pole case study, the governor can be physically interpreted as refining the longitudinal and lateral tire forces proportionally to changes in the normal force; that is, if the vehicle mass increases, the braking forces of each wheel increase accordingly, and if the tire parameters changes (cornering stiffness), the steering angle input is refined matching the normalized lateral tire force.